 Well, you’re about to do just that!

-Now and again, a paradigm shift occurs that creates extraordinary opportunities for people who understand what’s happening and take advantage of it.
+Now and again, a paradigm shift occurs that creates extraordinary opportunities for people who understand what’s happening.

 Charles Dickens and the Blockbuster Novel